 Amy has been involved in many aspects of the not-for-profit world and brings this diverse experience to her role as Executive Administrator.
 Most recently she focused on building a set of community centers in Bamyan, Afghanistan, and helped to develop programs that offer education, employment, fresh produce, sanitary facilities, and a sense of community to the women in the area.
 Amy’s desire to foster positive connections and derail negative cycles is a common theme in much of her work.
 She welcomes the opportunity to utilize her experience in administration, marketing, organizational branding, event planning, and project management on behalf of the Arava Institute.

 Ari massefski, University relations manager

 As a young professional passionate about student empowerment through advocacy and experiential education, Ari brings a background in the Middle East and in student mentorship to the Friends of the Arava Institute.
 Most recently, Ari worked at CLS Strategies, a strategic and crisis communications firm in Washington, D.C., where he advised clients on public affairs initiatives and helped to manage the firm’s student internship program.
-He is a graduate of the George Washington University, where he served as president of the Residence Hall Association, chief of staff for the GW Student Association, and was a member of the GW Alumni Association Board of Directors.
+He is a graduate of the George Washington University, where he served as president of the Residence Hall Association and was a member of the GW Alumni Association Board of Directors.
 He is also an alumnus of Kivunim: New Directions in Jerusalem, which he attended for a year to further his understanding of the Arab-Israeli conflict and the issues facing the Middle East region.
 A firm believer in experiential learning and a member of NAFSA: Association of International Educators, Ari completed several full-time internships in Washington, D.C., including at the U.S. Geological Survey and the U.S. Senate, and hopes to bring the opportunity to learn through experience and perspective to other young people in his work at the Friends of the Arava Institute.